 Samples of my written, audio, and video work, which have appeared in a number of print and online publications, are available below.
 You can also find samples of my work on my LinkedIn profile.

-I’ve written numerous articles about physics and other scientific fields for publications including Scientific American, Popular Science, Inside Science, Discover Magazine, and Gizmodo.
-For this written work, I pitched, researched, reported, wrote, and edited.
+I’ve written numerous articles about science and technology for publications including Scientific American, Popular Science, Inside Science, Discover Magazine, and Gizmodo.

 Inside Science: D-Wave Computer's Solution Raises More Questions